Fresh strawberries are the start of old-fashioned strawberry shortcake — the perfect summer dessert.

 It’s June again, and in New England that only means one thing — juicy, ripe strawberries and plates of strawberry shortcake at strawberry festivals and dinner tables from Maine to Connecticut.
-A few years ago I made my first batch of old-fashioned strawberry shortcake (Summer Strawberry Shortcake) but this time around I wanted to go the more traditional route with the shortcake, shaping it into one large cake rather than individual ones.
+A few years ago I made my first batch of old-fashioned Summer Strawberry Shortcake but this time around I wanted to go the old-fashioned strawberry shortcake route by shaping the shortcake into one large cake rather than individual ones.

 This recipe for Old-Fashioned Strawberry Shortcake is the real deal.
 Let’s start with a quart of fresh, seasonal strawberries.

 After slicing and sugaring the berries, I got to work on the shortcake.
 It’s made pretty much made the same way as scones (adding cold butter and milk into a dough made from flour, sugar, baking powder, and a pinch of salt), but instead of cutting the dough into individual portions I lightly pressed it into a greased pie pan.

 While it baked I whipped the cream.
 Again — canned whip cream is easier, but if you take an extra few minutes to whip your own cream with a little sugar and vanilla extract, you’ll be handsomely rewarded.